WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

 a cryptographically equivalent mechanism that does not require the transmission of the entire object capability.

-While Decentralized Identifiers are used throughout this document, it is possible to not use any Decentralized Identifiers and instead rely on HTTP URL-based identifiers and storage for cryptographic key information.
+## Extensibility

+There are a number of extensibility mechanisms that have been conceived of in this document.

+* While the expression of the object capability is currently in OCAP-LD, other expression formats, such as CBOR, are possible via the use of the `type` field.
+* The use of multihash enables the extensible use of different hashing mechanisms such as SHA2, SHA3, and Blake using the same encoding scheme.
+This is done at the cost of implementation complexity.
+* The use of multibase enables the extensible use of different encoding mechanisms such as Base64-URL and Base58-BTC.
+This is done at the cost of implementation complexity.
-Similarly, pure Cryptographic Identifiers, such as ed25519 public keys, may be used instead of Decentralized Identifiers or HTTP URL-based identifiers.
+* While we use Decentralized Identifiers to identify keys and invokers, other identifiers are also possible.
+Every Decentralized Identifier-based URL can be replaced with an HTTP URL-based identifiers without loss of functionality to the proposal.
+Similarly, pure Cryptographic Identifiers, such as ed25519 public keys, may be used instead of Decentralized Identifiers.
+Implementers should be aware that using different identifiers for cryptographic information creates different privacy and security concerns.

 ## Next Steps